Is Watermelon Healthy for You?

 Hydration

-One of the most commonly cited watermelon benefits is hydration: it is called watermelon, after all.
+One of the most commonly cited watermelon benefits is hydration: it does have "water" in the name, after all.
 And it’s impossible to overemphasize the critical importance of getting enough water for your health.

-That alone is enough to make watermelon one of the healthiest fruits you can eat, especially during hot seasons when you lose lots of fluids or if you regularly do intense exercise.
+That alone is enough to make watermelon one of the healthiest fruits you can eat (alongside drinking enough water), especially during hot seasons when you lose lots of fluids or if you regularly do intense exercise.

 Lycopene and Beta-Carotene

 However, that’s not the only health benefit watermelon offers.
-Another reason watermelon is healthy for you is its high concentration of lycopene, an antioxidant compound that offers a whole host of health benefits.
+Another reason watermelon is healthy for you is its high concentration of lycopene, an antioxidant compound that offers potential health benefits that researchers continue to study.

-Another watermelon nutrition perk is its richness in key vitamins like A, B6 and C. All of those vitamins are great for protecting and nourishing your skin, and lycopene can prevent sunburn, meaning watermelon is healthy for you if you’re concerned about protecting and caring for your skin.
+Another watermelon nutrition perk is its richness in key vitamins like A and C. According to WebMD, these vitamins play a role in supporting skin health.
+Additionally, lycopene, which we just covered, may support skin health and offer mild antioxidant protection from UV exposure.
 And you can’t forget that proper hydration is vital for skin health, too — another reason why its high water content makes watermelon healthy for you.

 Potential Drawbacks of Watermelon

-That can be great if you’ve just finished running a half-marathon at the height of summer, but if you have diabetes or any other condition that makes your body sensitive to changes in blood sugar, watermelon might cause it to spike.
+That can be great if you’ve just finished running a half marathon at the height of summer, but if you have diabetes or another condition that makes you sensitive to blood sugar changes, watermelon may raise blood sugar faster than lower sugar, higher fiber fruits.

 Is Watermelon Healthy for Weight Loss?